brevzin/brevzin.github.io/_posts/2019-07-28-comparisons-cpp20.md

 by way of both rewriting and reversing.

 Similar transformations happen on the ordering side.
-If we wrote `a < 9`{:.language-cpp}, we try to find an `operator<`{:.language-cpp} (and fail) and then consider rewritten primary candidates: `operator<=>`{:.language-cpp}s.
-The corresponding rewrite for the relational operators is that `a @ b`{:.language-cpp} gets evaluated as `(a <=> b) @ 0`{:.language-cpp}.
+If we wrote `a < 9`{:.language-cpp}, we try to find an `operator<`{:.language-cpp} (and fail) and also consider rewritten primary candidates: `operator<=>`{:.language-cpp}s.
+The corresponding rewrite for the relational operators is that `a @ b`{:.language-cpp}
+(for relational operators `@`) gets evaluated as `(a <=> b) @ 0`{:.language-cpp}.
 In this case, `a.operator<=>(9) < 0`{:.language-cpp}.
 Likewise, `9 <= a`{:.language-cpp} evaluates as `0 <= a.operator<=>(9)`{:.language-cpp}.

 Importantly, as with the reversed candidates, the compiler does not generate any new functions for the rewritten candidates.
-They are simply evaluated differently.
+They are simply evaluated differently, source-level transformations only.

 This brings me to an important guideline: